 python tools/print_x_y.py device_key.pem

-solo.hex, and attestion key into one firmware file.
+solo.hex, attestion key, and certificate into one firmware file.

-all.hex file with a custom attestation key.
+bundle.hex file with a custom attestation key and cert.
 You can program this

 with Solo in DFU mode.